David-Hien/Unit-3/hw_float_number.md

 # 0.1 + 0.2 == 0.3 is False

 ## Explanation
 When using float values to represent numbers, it's stored in base 2.
-In the case of decimal numbers, most of the times, the decimal fractions cannot be represented as binary fractions.
+In the case of decimal numbers, most of the times, the decimal fractions cannot be represented as binary fractions<sup>[[1]](https://github.com/David-Hien/Unit-3/edit/main/hw_float_number.md#citation)</sup>.
 For that reason, the statement 0.1 + 0.2 == 0.3 is false.

 ## Code
 ``` python